mkPuzon/sentiment-analysis-microservice/README.md

 ## Architecture

-The system is composed of three main containerized services orchestrated by Docker Compose:
+The system is composed of three main containerized services (API, database, dashboard) orchestrated by Docker Compose:

 ```mermaid
 graph TD